masyl/cook/doc/roadmap.md

 - Rename "print" to "write" ?
 - Figure out if set or attr should be used for passing value to rendered template
-- configurable helper for failed templates
+- configurable helper for failed tag

 ## Backlog for 0.5
 - [HIGH] Tests for closures, context and frames